 Does Credit Corp provide information to overseas entities?

 If you relocate overseas, we may disclose personal information to our overseas agents that operate in the particular country to which you have relocated.
-We may also disclose personal information to entities or branches which are part of the Credit Corp Group of Companies which are located overseas including within the Philippines.
+We may also disclose personal information to third parties which are located overseas to whom we outsource our services, including in the United States of America, and entities or branches which are part of the Credit Corp Group of Companies which are located overseas including within the Philippines or New Zealand.

 Access to personal information